tradewelltech/beavers/docs/concepts/kafka.md

 # Live with Kafka

-This section explains how to a beavers application in real time using kafka.
+This section explains how to run a beavers application in real time using kafka.

 ## Count Word Example